Skip to content

 GND ───────────── GND

 The adapter's TX connects to the Blue Pill's RX, and the adapter's RX connects to the Blue Pill's TX.
-"I send, you receive; you send, I receive"—remember this crossover relationship, and you will avoid the number one wiring mistake in UART debugging.
+"I transmit, you receive; you transmit, I receive"—remember this crossover relationship, and you can avoid the number one wiring error in UART debugging.

 Summary

-In this article, we broke down the complete mechanism of the UART protocol: no shared clock, relying on a pre-agreed baud rate plus oversampling for synchronization; data frames consist of a start bit, data bits, an optional parity bit, and a stop bit; baud rate error must be kept within 3%; and TTL levels can connect directly to a USB-TTL adapter to communicate with a PC.
+In this article, we dismantled the complete mechanism of the UART protocol: no shared clock, relying on pre-agreed baud rates + oversampling for synchronization; data frames consist of a start bit, data bits, an optional parity bit, and a stop bit; baud rate error must be kept within 3%; and TTL levels can connect directly to a USB-TTL adapter to communicate with a PC.

-In the next article, we shift to the hardware: what exactly the USART peripheral on the STM32F103 looks like, what registers it has, and how to configure the clock and GPIO alternate functions.
-Once we understand these, we will be ready to write code in the article after that.
+In the next article, we turn to the hardware: what exactly does the USART peripheral on the STM32F103 look like, what registers does it have, and how do we configure the clocks and GPIO multiplexing?
+Once we understand these, we will be ready to write code in the following article.